What is meant by “everlasting life” (John 17:3)?

 God the Father?

-He has "accomplished the work which You have given Me to
+He said, "I have accomplished the work which You have given Me to

 do" (John 17:4).